Cincinnati Zoo and Botanical Garden: "More Home to Roam" expansion campaign

 In 2018 the zoo launched an expansion campaign named "More Home to Roam" with the goal of raising $150 million to be used on developing new attractions and infrastructure.
-The zoo opened the Roo Valley and African Penguin Point in summer of 2020, and they have plans to renovate the Lords of the Arctic area to bring back the black bears and introduce sea otters after their last polar bear named Little One was euthanized due to a renal failure in March of 2021.
-The Rhino Reserve renovations and a 1,800 vehicle parking garage will hopefully be open by 2023, Elephant Trek will open in fall of 2024, and the old elephant exhibit will be changed into Giraffe Junction, where they will repair the concrete dome, replace the roof, install new windows, adding a new garden area, and a habitat for giraffes.
+The zoo opened the Roo Valley and African Penguin Point in summer of 2020, and they have plans to renovate the Lords of the Arctic area to bring back the black bears and introduce sea otters after their last polar bear named Little One was euthanized due to a renal failure in March 2021.
+The Rhino Reserve renovations and a 1,800 vehicle parking garage will hopefully be open by 2023, Elephant Trek opened in fall of 2024, and the old elephant exhibit was changed into Giraffe Junction, where the concrete dome was repaired, the roof replaced, windows installed, a new garden area added, and a habitat for giraffes.
 The plan also includes a new entrance to facilitate traffic into the zoo.
 The additions are also aimed at making the zoo net zero in terms of waste, water, and energy, making the facilities waste free.

 Philanthropists Harry and Linda Fath contributed $50 million to the campaign in June 2018.
 Previous expansion efforts, such as the Africa exhibit and gorilla exhibit, cost $34 million and $18 million respectively.

 As result on the COVID-19 pandemic, the zoo tabled its original plan to build a parking garage and bumped Elephant Trek to the top of the priority list.